-This Sweet Potato Hash is a riff on two of my previous recipes: Breakfast Potatoes and Corned Beef Hash.
+This dish is a riff on two of my previous recipes: Breakfast Potatoes and Corned Beef Hash.
 Both recipes taught me how much I love having the majority of a meal baking in the oven without supervision while I cook and stir at the stovetop.
 And, in this case, the only other cooking to be done is to fry the eggs.
 So easy!

 The only challenge to making this sweet potato hash is timing.
 You'll want to give yourself a few minutes at the end to fry your eggs.
 My advice is to make sure that your eggs are perfect and piping hot because everything else is fine (delicious really) even at room temperature.